Extension of the Topological Abel-Jacobi Map for Cubic Threefolds: Introduction

-Two general lines $L_1,L_2$ on the cubic threefold $X$ are skew.
-They span a hyperplane $H=\textup{Span}(L_1,L_2)$ that cuts out a smooth cubic surface $X_{H}$.
+Two general lines $L_1, L_2$ on the cubic threefold $X$ are skew.
+They span a hyperplane $H=\textup{Span}(L_1,L_2)$ and cuts out a smooth cubic surface $X_{H}$.
 Moreover, the class $[L_1]-[L_2]$ is a primitive vanishing cycle on $X_H$.
-Therefore, by restricting to an open subspace $(F\times F)^{\circ}$, the Abel-Jacobi map factors through the primitive vanishing cycle component

-where $\Psi_{\textup{top}}$ is the topological Abel-Jacobi map \eqref{Intro_eqn_TAJ} restricted to one component.
-It is holomorphic in this case.
-So compactifications of $T_v$ are closely related to those of $(F\times F)^{\circ}$.
+Conversely, any primitive vanishing cycle arises from the difference of two skew lines exactly 6 times.
+By varying this construction in the family, we get a 6-to-1 lifting of the 72-to-1 cover \eqref{Intro_eqn_pi_v}